 Before arriving at the parking of the archaeological area, along the access road, are visible the remains of a small Etruscan necropolis with some tombs.
 Entered the enclosure of the archaeological site should continue uphill along the main road leading to the city, this is a fine stretch of paved Roman road that leads to the area of the Forum along the road is an ancient Roman basin.

 At the end of the road on the left side are the walls that surround the civil basilica, a rectangular building in opus reticulatum and opus vittatum with an inner columnade of which today remain only the base of a column.
 The Forum, located on a artificial filled, was built at the time of Augustus, but had a subsequent arrangement with paving slabs of travertine in the first century AD, the eastern side is bordered by the Cardo Maximus, while on the western side the square scenically overlooking the plain of Grosseto (in the past overlooked the lake Prile).

-The Archaeological Area of Roselle is located 10 km. north of Grosseto on the road to Siena, to reach it you must exit at Roselle exit and then follow the signs to the archaeological park.
+Archaeological Area of Roselle is located 10 km north of Grosseto on the road to Siena.
+To reach it you must exit at Roselle exit and then follow the signs to the archaeological park.

 The excavations are open to the public from 8:30 am until sunset every day.
 For information, tel.
 0564/402403.

-The ticket costs 4 Euro.
-In state museums and archaeological areas is allowed the free entry to: European Union citizens who are not yet eighteen years of age or over the sixty-fifth years of age.
-The amount of the ticket, it’s reduced by half: for EU citizens aged between eighteen and twenty-five years.
+Ticket costs 4 Euro.
+In state museums and archaeological areas is allowed the free entry to European Union citizens who are not yet eighteen years of age or over the sixty-fifth years of age.
+The amount of the ticket, it’s reduced by half for EU citizens aged between eighteen and twenty-five years.